meers-tech/meers-tech.github.io/_posts/2017-10-12-handbrake-not-shutting-down-ubuntu-after-encoding.md

 `gsettings set com.canonical.indicator.session suppress-logout-restart-shutdown true`

-Now no more wasting power at night with an idle computer.
+Now no more wasting power over night with an idling computer.